Ptenopus: Species and subspecies

 Nota bene: A binomial authority or a trinomial authority in parentheses indicates that the species or subspecies was originally described in a genus other than Ptenopus.

-Etymology

-The specific name, carpi, is in honor of Dutch-born South African amateur naturalist Bernhard Karp (1901–1966).

-The specific name, kochi, is in honor of Austrian-born South African entomologist Charles Koch.

 Description

 The genus Ptenopus is in several ways atypical of the family Gekkonidae.
-The toes have neither pads nor expanded tips; instead they have well developed claws and they are fringed with comb-like scales that assist in rapid motion over sand, and perhaps in digging.
+The toes have neither pads nor expanded tips; instead they have well-developed claws and they are fringed with comb-like scales that assist in rapid motion over sand, and perhaps in digging.

 The name Ptenopus is from classical Greek and means "feather-foot", referring to the fringes on the toes.